the-strawhecker-group/aim_release_documents/docs/README.md

 We've revitalized the home page with a fresh look.
 Two new portfolio makeup charts have been added, offering deeper insights into portfolio compositions.

-### Query Builder Update for Org Owners:
-A new feature, “Always Use Latest Available Date,” option has been introduced to streamline data handling in Query Builder for organizational owners.

 ### Enhanced User Onboarding:
 New users will now find universal queries automatically added to their accounts, facilitating a smoother start.